vaginessa/Ameixa-LOS---CM-LineageOS-ICONPACK/README.md

 For CM11 devices take a look at [Onze CM11 Theme](https://gitlab.com/xphnx/onze_cm11_theme).

-You can use [Turtl](https://f-droid.org/repository/browse/?fdid=org.xphnx.iconsubmit) or the [issue tracker](https://gitlab.com/xphnx/twelf_cm12_theme/issues) for requesting icons.
-As determining if the icons requests are related to FLOSS apps, currently only [F-droid](https://f-droid.org/) hosted apps are supported.
+You can use [Turtl](https://f-droid.org/repository/browse/?fdid=org.xphnx.iconsubmit) for requesting icons.
+As determining if the icons requested are related to FLOSS apps is a tedious work, currently only [F-droid](https://f-droid.org/) hosted apps are supported.

 ## Features